SeSE: Black-Box Uncertainty Quantification for Large Language Models Based on Structural Information Theory: Details of Hierarchical Abstraction

-The overall time complexity of the hierarchical abstraction is $O(n^2 + n + m \cdot \log_2 n)$, where $n =N= |V|$ denotes the number of vertices in the semantic graph, and $m = |E| \approx \dfrac{kn}{2}$ (where $k$ represents the out-degree per vertex in the $k$NN graph) indicates the number of edges retained after sparsification.
-The graph construction phase exhibits a time complexity of $O(n^2 + n)$: constructing the complete graph requires $O(n^2)$, and the sparsification operation requires $O(n)$.
-According to the analysis of \cite{li2016three}, the optimization process of the high-dimensional encoding tree via stretch and compression operators contributes a time complexity of $O(m \cdot \log_2 n)$ .
+\paragraph{Time Complexity of Hierarchical Abstraction Construction} The overall time complexity of the hierarchical abstraction construction is $O(n^2 + m \cdot \log_2 n)$ (Step~2 and Step~3 in subsection~\ref{sec:SeSE for Short-form Generation}), where $n = |V|$ denotes the number of vertices in the semantic graph, and $m = |E|$ indicates the number of edges.
+The graph construction phase exhibits a time complexity of $O(n^2)$.
+According to the analysis of \cite{paninformation}, the optimization process of the high-dimensional encoding tree via merging and combining operators contributes a time complexity of $O(m \cdot \log_2 n)$.

-\subsection{Additional Experimental Details and Analysis}
+\section{Additional Experimental Details and Analysis}